jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 	) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-We are going to make two databases - one for LOINC codes, and another for LOINC panels.
+We are going to make two tables - one for LOINC codes, and another for LOINC panels.
 Since LOINC codes can be related to several LOINC panels, and LOINC panels can have only one parent LOINC code, we will need to define those relations later on.

 ## Setup database config file